 NI-XNET vehicle bus interfaces and NI VeriStand help you easily accomplish this task.
 By setting up disable and enable triggers for specific traffic on the bus, you can easily toggle between transmission and no transmission of the network communication to simulate an ECU or having the actual ECU on the network.
 This technique can be applied to the entire CAN, LIN, or FlexRay port or just a single frame at a time depending on how much communication you want to simulate.

 2. Network Simulation Model Importing

 You can interact with models from a variety of modeling environments and programming languages using NI VeriStand.
 It can run compiled models created in any supported modeling environment as well as uncompiled models (.mdl files) created using The MathWorks, Inc. Simulink®1 software.
 You can then map the inports and outports of these models to incoming or outgoing messages for the NI-XNET devices.
-For more information on the different modeling environments supported in NI VeriStand, refer to Using Simulation Models With NI VeriStand.

 Figure 2.
 An example sine wave model has been imported into NI VeriStand for network communication.